aaa-ncnu-ie/pcf-pipelines/pcf-cfops-backup/README.md

   * Edit _ci/pipelines/credentials.yml_ and fill out all the required credentials:
 _git-project-url:_ the URL of your code repository containing the pipeline scripts, if not using this repo.
 _ops-manager-hostname:_ the hostname of the ops-manager instance
-_ops-manager-ui-user:_ the web interface user ID of the Ops Manager instance
+_ops-manager-ui-user:_ Uaa client created for Ops Manager
-_ops-manager-ui-password:_ the password for the web interface user ID of the Ops Manager instance
+_ops-manager-ui-password:_ Client secret for the client above
-_ops-manager-ssh-user:_ the Ops Manager ssh user ID
-_ops-manager-ssh-password:_ the password for the Ops Manager ssh user ID
+_ops-manager-ssh-user:_ the Ops Manager ssh user ID example `ubuntu` _ops-manager-ssh-password:_ the password for the Ops Manager ssh user ID _s3-bucket:_ s3 bucket name
+_s3-access-key:_ s3 access key
+_s3-secret-access-key:_ s3 secret
+_s3-endpoint:_ s3 endpoint URL eg https://bucket.s3.amazonaws.com
+_s3-signature-version:_ s3v2  # default to v2

+The following properties are needed for storing backups using SCP.
 _file-repo-ip:_ the file repository's ip address or hostname
 _file-repo-user:_ the file repository's user ID for the scp commands
 _file-repo-password:_ the password for the file repository's user ID